Are you hooked on The Mallorca Files?

-The Mallorca Files premiered last year just as the nights were drawing in and we were dreaming of our next holiday.
-Transporting us to the sunnier climes of Mallorca the series was a real tonic for those gloomy winter evenings and a chance to sit back and enjoy a slice of this magical island.
+Transporting us to the sunnier climes of Mallorca the series is a real tonic for those dreaming of Mallorca allowing a chance to sit back and enjoy a slice of this magical island.

-If you’ve not seen The Mallorca Files yet, there’s plenty of time to catch-up on BBC’s iPlayer, BritBox UK and ZFDneo in Germany.
+If you’ve not seen The Mallorca Files yet, there’s plenty of time to catch-up on BBC’s iPlayer, BritBox UK, HBO and ZFDneo in Germany.

 Produced by Clerkenwell Films and Cosmopolitan Pictures in conjunction with the BBC, The Mallorca Files offers a breezy antidote to the trend for dark crime dramas that are currently on our screens.